 Attending summer sessions to improve Academic Standing

 - Every student has the opportunity to attend summer school at UNC Charlotte regardless of their academic standing with the University.
 Students that are suspended at the end of a spring semester may register for summer school classes.
-Students that are suspended at the end of a fall semester and do not attend the following spring semester will have to fill-out a Readmit application for Summer Only.
+Students that are suspended at the end of a fall semester and do not attend the following spring semester will have to fill-out a Readmit application for summer terms only.